There are two weight training programs for men on this website:

 - Ensure adequate rest by enforcing regular deload weeks

-- Lying leg curl – Seated leg curl – Reverse hamstring curl
+- Lying leg curl – Seated leg curl – Inverse leg curl

-- Machine standing calf raise – Leg-press calf press (not seated calf raise)
+- Machine standing calf raise – Standing one-leg dumbbell calf raise – Leg-press calf press (not seated calf raise)

 - Barbell hip thrust – Barbell glute bridge